Tigers in India: Human-Eaters

 On 2 November 2018, a tigress named Avni (officially known as T1, age 6 years) who had two 10-month-old cubs was shot and killed near Borati village in the Yavatmal forests after more than a month-long search operation by a controversial civilian hunter Ashgar Ali Khan, son of India's most famous hunter Nawab Shafath Ali Khan, in collaboration with Maharashtra state forest department when she was accused of being a human-eater for past year and a half, held responsible for the death of 13 locals since June 2016.
-This reserve forest at Yavatmal has no records of having any tiger before and is 170 sq km patch that forms a part of greater Vidarbha tiger landscape and has Tipeshwar wildlife sanctuary nearby.
+This reserve forest at Yavatmal has no records of having any tiger before and is 170 km2 patch that forms a part of greater Vidarbha tiger landscape and has Tipeshwar wildlife sanctuary nearby.
 Forensic investigation and DNA analysis linked Avni to 5 of the 13 people died in the animal attack.
-All efforts of finding the tigress with sniffer dogs, Thermal Imaging drones, elephant patrolling and luring the tigress with cologne scent were unsuccessful as the area had heavy growth of Lantana camara which made it easy for the her to hide and take cover.
+All efforts of finding the tigress with sniffer dogs, Thermal Imaging drones, elephant patrolling and luring the tigress with cologne scent were unsuccessful as the area had heavy growth of Lantana camara which made it easy for her to hide and take cover.
 Presence of one more tiger was also known in the region.
 Apparently, the citizens appealed to the President Ram Nath Kovind and the Prime Minister Narendra Modi to protect the tigress by running a campaign #LetAvniLive and several marches in cities across the nation.
 It is said that the killing orders were issued to clear the land from tiger occupancy so that industries could be set up in the area.
 Post-mortem reports suggested she was killed by single bullet wound and no attempts were made to tranquilize or capture the tigress while still being alive.
 The forest department personnel are equipped and trained with tranquilising guns to capture the protected animal alive but still a private hunter was brought in to kill and later rewarded.

 Many violations of standard protocols were committed in this incidence.
 (1) The orders were issued in the name of the father but his son shot the tigress.
 (2) Such operations begin with sunrise and end at sunset.
 Tigress was killed in the Night.
 (3) At time of killing, wildlife veterinarian or any senior forest department official were not present with the hunting team.
 (4) In a statement, the team mentioned attempt to tranquilize the tigress failed and when she attacked, the person shot the tigress in self defense.
 How the "scheduled drug" used to sedate the tigress was handled in absence of a trained vet or wildlife expert raises doubts.
 (5) Spot panchanama suggests the possibility of manual piercing of dart into the skin.
 (6) Tigress body had no signs of resistance.